brandonahart/test-bench/README.md

 ## Verifying Django

 The legacy system relies on Django.
-Is this still the best choice today for the next architecture (or, for example, would switching to Flask be justified?)
+Is this still the best choice today for the updated architecture (or, for example, would switching to Flask be justified)?

 * Application -- Validate the choice of sticking with Django

-## New Development Environment
+# Development Environment

 Create new development development DjangoRestFramework.

+*
+*
+*
+*